tonethar/IGME-230-GDD-2017-Fall/notes/HW-pixel-artist.md

 - Did you notice that for this pixel art application, we actually don't need the 2 dimensional array and the "which cell did the user click in" code?
 Actually, `e.target.style.backgroundColor = color;` would have been enough.

 - The reason we over-engineered this example was so that you could take this "grid" example and extend it by creating different kinds of tile-based apps if you desired to.
+Here's one example of what you could do - Conway's Game of Life -> [HW-life.md](./HW-life.md)

 - Recall that your 2D array `cells` is an array of `HTMLELement` objects - and that you can add properties to these elements by using HTML 5 Custom Data attributes - like this:
 `cell.setAttribute('data-hitpoints','25');` or `cell.setAttribute('data-tileType','grass');`.
 Some nice examples of using this API are here: http://html5doctor.com/html5-custom-data-attributes/